Vyral/scott-hoffman/_posts/2021-04-12-what-makes-it-a-sellers-market.md

 tags:
   - Home Seller Tips
   - Real Estate
-excerpt: What’s the difference between a cash offer and a financed offer?
+excerpt: We go over the main points to define what a seller’s market is.
 enclosure: >-
   https://vyralmarketing.s3.amazonaws.com/Scott+Hoffman/Which+Type+of+Offer+Should+You+Submit_.mp4
 pullquote: >-